Socially responsible banking is part of WSBI and ESBG members' DNA.

 >> See overview of WSBI-ESBG Charter for Responsible Business principles, case studies

-A sustainable banking model provided by embedded CSR practices is crucial to financing the real economy, leading the way to a competitive social market economy.
-Against this backdrop, WSBI-ESBG advocates continuing with its engagement in all relevant CSR initiatives at European level and international level.
-The development of CSR should be led by enterprises themselves, as they are best placed to design a sustainable strategy according to their business model, their needs and the expectations of their partners.
+A sustainable banking model provided by embedded CSR and sustainable development practices is crucial to financing the real economy, leading the way to a competitive social market economy.
+Against this backdrop, WSBI-ESBG advocates continuing with its engagement in all relevant CSR initiatives at European level and international level, so as to contribute to the 2030 Sustainable Development Agenda and the 17 Sustainable Development Goals, approved by the UN General Assembly in 2015.
+The development of CSR should be led by enterprises themselves, as they are best placed to design a sustainable strategy according to their business model, their needs, their positive impacts, and the expectations of their partners.
+Collaboration with other stakeholders in these endeavours remains key.
 In addition, WSBI-ESBG believes that a level playing field in the adoption of responsible practices is key, making it the responsibility of all entities and not only of the business community.
-In addition, prescriptive regulatory frameworks should be avoided when fostering CSR, as this would hamper social innovation, a driver of CSR.
+In addition to this respect, prescriptive regulatory frameworks should be avoided when fostering CSR, as this would hamper social innovation, a driver of CSR and sustainable development.

 There is a need to consider the longer term where environmental, social and governance initiatives can fulfil their maximum potential.
 Long-termism is necessary to create a sound basis for sustainable growth (EU growth agenda), and should be envisaged in reporting, investments, risk assessment etc. In this respect, governments should include ESG factors in their own policies: government investment, public policies, etc. There is a growing understanding of the benefits that reporting on non-financial issues can have.
 However, reporting should remain flexible and the choice of each business according to its needs and strategy.

 WSBI-ESBG members play an important role in territorial cohesion as well as being important actors in the preservation of the diversity of the financial system.
-Therefore a reinforced role, benefitting from the application of the principle of proportionality, is the way forward to be able to contribute to accomplish the objectives of the Europe 2020 Strategy: smart, inclusive and sustainable growth.
+Therefore a reinforced role, benefitting from the application of the principle of proportionality, is the way forward to be able to contribute to accomplish the objectives of the Europe 2020 Strategy: smart, inclusive and sustainable growth, and the 2030 Global Sustainable Development agenda, and the 17 UN SDGs.

 WSBI-ESBG has a firm commitment to continue to work towards creating welfare, raising awareness, identifying trends and creating opportunities for dialogue, engaging with other stakeholders and bringing forward its members' responsible business model.
 WSBI-ESBG strives to participate in all relevant EU and international initiatives and fora, adding its value and longstanding experience in the field.